 In Cambodia epic urban landscapes unearthed by airborne archaeologists have rocked the archaeological world and we had an exclusive on the story for The Guardian.
-A recent airborne laser scanning survey of remote temples has produced remarkable outcomes, rewriting the history books.
+A recent airborne laser scanning survey of remote temples has produced remarkable outcomes, rewriting the history books and capturing the imaginations of intrepid travellers.

 In Cambodia Epic Urban Landscapes Unearthed by Airborne Archaeologists